danielbodnar/awesome-stars/README.md

 - [Sinaptik-AI/pandas-ai](https://github.com/Sinaptik-AI/pandas-ai) - Chat with your database (SQL, CSV, pandas, polars, mongodb, noSQL, etc).
 PandasAI makes data analysis conversational using LLMs (GPT 3.5 / 4, Anthropic, VertexAI) and RAG.
 - [botpress/botpress](https://github.com/botpress/botpress) - The open-source hub to build & deploy GPT/LLM Agents ⚡️
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue enables you to create your own AI code assistant inside your IDE.
-Keep your developers in flow with open-source VS Code and JetBrains extensions
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
+You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [argilla-io/argilla](https://github.com/argilla-io/argilla) - Argilla is a collaboration platform for AI engineers and domain experts that require high-quality outputs, full data ownership, and overall efficiency.
 - [Jordan-Gilliam/ai-template](https://github.com/Jordan-Gilliam/ai-template) - Mercury - Train your own custom GPT.
 Chat with any file, or website.
 - [redis-developer/ArXivChatGuru](https://github.com/redis-developer/ArXivChatGuru) - Use ArXiv ChatGuru to talk to research papers.
 This app uses LangChain, OpenAI, Streamlit, and Redis as a vector database/semantic cache.